 You can use these errors to help understand your SQL.
 If you encounter errors executing SQL, either through CARTO Builder, or through the SQL API, it is suggested to Google search the error for independent troubleshooting.

 Updates are just as simple.
-Here is an example of updating a row based on the value of the cartodb_id column.
+The following example displays how to update a row based on the value of the